zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

 ```
 **Observation:** We find that almost all weather conditions yield similar traffic volumes expect for 'squal' in which case we see a sudden drop in traffic intensity.
 Later stages, through correlation plots the relationships between the weather conditions and the traffic volume will be explored further to derive insightful patterns.

-## Plot 4: (Aggregate) traffic volume over the years
+## Plot 4 : Plot the evolution of traffic volume over time
 ```
-def sbplt_trfc_date(df_trfc):
+def plt_trfc_dt(df_trfc):
     """
-    This function generates 2 subplots displaying the evolution of traffic volume with respect to time
+    This function plots the evolution of traffic volume with respect to time

     Args:
         df_trfc: dataframes to be plotted